wikiwords/wikiwords.github.io/readme.md

 ### WikiNounsDe processing resources

 The WikiNounsDe dataset was created from <a href="https://dumps.wikimedia.org/dewiktionary/20190301/dewiktionary-20190301-pages-articles.xml.bz2" target="_blank">this</a> Wiktionary dump using the R script wiktionary_process.R.
-To ensure that every word occurs only once, duplicate entries were manually checked (see check_duplicates_checked.csv).
-In the case of duplicates due to the coexistence of homographic native and non-native nouns, only the native variant was taken into account.
-If several native variants with different pronunciations co-exist, they were merged by considering both variants in the IPA column and seperating them by \|.
+To ensure that every word occurs only once, duplicate entries were merged in the columns "Worttrennung" and "IPA", separating various variants via \|.

 <br />
 <p align="center">